 Beam hardening reduction

-Most modern CT scanners utilize filters in an attempted to overcome beam hardening.
-Often an attenuating substance (often metallic) is appropriated to harden the beam before it reaches the patient.
+Most modern CT scanners utilize filters in an attempt to overcome beam hardening.
+Often an attenuating substance (usually metallic) is appropriated to harden the beam before it reaches the patient.

 - 1. Pessis E, Campagna R, Sverzut JM, Bach F, Rodallec M, Guerini H, Feydy A, Drapé JL.
 Virtual monochromatic spectral imaging with fast kilovoltage switching: reduction of metal artifacts at CT.
 (2013) Radiographics : a review publication of the Radiological Society of North America, Inc. 33 (2): 573-83. doi:10.1148/rg.332125124 - Pubmed